-If you wish to update or add a dependent or beneficiary, please email benefits@wesleyan.edu.
-You will need to complete a Dependent/Beneficiary Enrollment Form and upload it to a secure drop box.

-If you do not wish to make any changes, your 2020 medical, dental, life insurance and vision will automatically be rolled over to 2021.
-Please check waive on the Open Enrollment page in WesPortal if you do not want medical coverage.
+- If you wish to update or add a dependent or beneficiary, please email benefits@wesleyan.edu.
+You will need to complete a Dependent/Beneficiary Enrollment Form and upload it to the Benefits secure drop box. - If you do not wish to make any changes, your 2022 medical, dental, life insurance, and vision coverage will automatically be rolled over to 2023.
+Please check waive on the Open Enrollment page in WesPortal if you do not want medical coverage. - FSA & HSA annual elections do not roll forward from one year to the next.
+You must make an election each year to be covered.